Strokesaurus

 Stroke

 A stroke happens when the blood supply to the brain is interrupted.
 Blood is carried to the brain by blood vessels called arteries.
-Blood contains oxygen and important nurtrients for your brain cells.
+Blood contains oxygen and important nutrients for your brain cells.
 Blood may be interrupted or stop moving through an artery because the artery is blocked (ischaemic stroke) or bursts (haemmorhagic stroke).
 When brain cells do not get enough oxygen or nutrients, they die.

 For similar information see Types of stroke